 In the terminology of probability, two events can be said to independent if the outcome of one event is not decisive of the probability of occurrence or non-occurrence of another event.

-Independent vs Dependent Events
+Independent vs. Dependent Events

 - Two events are said to be independent when the probability of one event does not impact the probability of another event.
-For example, tossing two coins simultaneously are independent events because the probability of head or tail on the first coin is not dependent or decisive of the probability of head or tail on another coin.
+For example, simultaneously tossing two coins are independent events because the probability of head or tail on the first coin is not dependent or decisive of the probability of head or tail on another coin.

-- On the other hand, two events are called as a dependent, if the outcome of one of the events can alter the probability of another event.
+- On the other hand, two events are called dependent if the outcome of one of the events can alter the probability of another event.
 In simple terms, when the outcome of one event can influence the occurrence of another event, the events are said to be dependent events.
 For example, in a deck of 52 cards, two cards are chosen randomly one by one.
 Now, if the first card is chosen and it is not replaced, the probability of the second card will definitely change since after the first card is removed, only 51 cards are to remain in the deck.
-This results in the two events being dependent events.
+It results in the two events being dependent events.

-This has been a guide to Independent Events and its definition.
+This article has been a guide to Independent Events and its definition.
 Here we discuss examples, rules of independent events along with its role in probability and differences.
 You may learn more about financing from the following articles –